GsDevKit/GsDevKit_home/docs/installation/configureOS.md

 See Installation on a single desktop

+---
-##Configurations With Client And Server on separate nodes
+##Configurations with Client and Server on separate nodes

 ####Configure Linux Server for Server
 See Installing separate server and client